Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 where $\bm x = (x,y)$, $p(\cdot)$ is the pressure field, $\eta(\cdot)$ is the permeability field, $g(\cdot)$ is a source term, and $\Omega = [0, 1]^2$ is the domain of interest.
 The zero-mean condition for the pressure guarantees the uniqueness of the solution.
 We consider a forcing term $g$ defined by a source at the top left corner, and a sink at the bottom right corner (see Figure \ref{fig:darcy-schematic}), i.e.,

 We generate instances of $\eta(\cdot)$ by sampling a Gaussian process with a prescribed covariance and length scale, and take its exponential to ensure non-negativity of the permeability.
 That is,

 \paragraph*{Low- and high-fidelity models} We compute both low- and high-fidelity solutions using finite element-based models.
 The high-fidelity model employs a mesh of $20,000$ triangular elements, while the low-fidelity model uses a mesh with $72$ triangular elements.
+With a mesh size ratio of $\frac{20,000}{72}=278$, and assuming an exponent for the cost power law of 1.5, the ratio of the computational cost of the two models is approximately 5,000.
 We interpolate both low- and high-fidelity solutions onto a uniform grid of $101^2=10,201$ points to ensure they have the same dimension.

 \paragraph*{Parameters and quantities of interest} The input to the problem is an instance of the permeability field $\eta^{(i)}(\bm x)$.
 We generate this field efficiently by utilizing a truncated Karhunen–Loève expansion \cite{Huang-KL, Stefanou2007AssessmentOS}, retaining the first 200 terms.
 The quantity of interest is the resulting pressure field $p^{(i)}(\bm x)$ defined over the whole domain on a uniform grid of $101 \times 101$ points.
-Therefore, for this problem $D = 10,201$.
+Therefore, for this problem $D =$ \casethreedim{}.